-Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 022.
-The corresponding ECMWF (collocated with Sentinel-3) PDF is also shown for comparison.
-The corresponding PDF's from the previous cycle are also shown as thin dashed lines.
+Figure 16: Sentinel-3 SRAL SWH PDF's over the whole global ocean and for the period from 02/12/2019 to 29/12/2019 which corresponds to Cycle 033-B of Sentinel-3B and a 10-day shifted-ahead Cycle 052-A (052-A+10) of Sentinel-3A.
+The corresponding ECMWF (collocated with Sentinel-3) PDF's are also shown for comparison.
+The corresponding PDF's from the previous Sentinel-3B cycle are shown as dashed lines.

-Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 022 (except for the last two days).
-The SWH scatter plots (Figure 14 and later) are plotted similar to those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is 0.25 m $\times$ 0.25 m in the case of SWH.
-It is clear from Figure 14 that the agreement between Sentinel-3 SWH and its model counterpart is very good except for a slight overestimation at moderate to high SWH's (above ~4 m).
-This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning at SWH values above ~4 m.
+Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted as density scatter plots over the whole globe for Sentinel-3A over the period from 02/12/2019 to 29/12/2019 which corresponds to a 10-day shifted-ahead Cycle 052-A (052-A+10) of Sentinel-3A and to Cycle 033-B of Sentinel-3B in panels (a) and (b), respectively, of Figure 17.
+The SWH scatter plots (Figure 17 and later) are plotted like those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is 0.25 m × 0.25 m in the case of SWH.

+It is clear from Figure 17 that the agreement between Sentinel-3A and Sentinel-3B SWH and their model counterparts is very good except for a slight overestimation at high SWH's (above ~6 m).
+Sentinel-3A SRAL SAR SWH has been globally unbiased (about 0.02 cm bias) compared to the ECMWF model after the implementation of processing baseline PB 2.24.
+However, the implementation of PB 2.27 caused a noticeable reduction in SWH's below ~ 2 m (seems to be related to the increased number of smaller waves noticed in the Sentinel-3 PDF's of Figure 16).
+Although Sentinel-3A provides practically very good SWH product, Figure 17 suggests that there is still a need for SWH fine tuning especially for smaller values.
+Same remarks can be made for SWH from Sentinel-3B.
+The global SDD between SRAL and model SWH is about 0.25 m which corresponds to around 10% of the mean for both satellites.

-The scatter plots for Sentinel-3 versus the model collocations discriminated based on their geographical locations whether in the Northern hemisphere (north of latitude 20°N), the Tropics (between latitudes 20°S and 20°N) or the Southern hemisphere (south of latitude 20°S) are shown in Figure 15.
-The slight overestimation at higher wave heights can be clearly seen at all hemispheres (although not many SWH observations exceeding 4 m in the Tropics).
+The scatter plots for Sentinel-3A SAR SWH versus the model collocations discriminated based on their geographical locations whether in the Northern hemisphere (north of latitude $20^{\circ}$ N), the Tropics (between latitudes $20^{\circ}$ S and $20^{\circ}$ N) or the Southern hemisphere (south of latitude $20^{\circ}$ S) are shown in panels (a), (b) and (c) of Figure 18, respectively, for Sentinel-3A and in panels (d), (e) and (f), respectively, for Sentinel-3B.
+The slight underestimation at low wave heights (after the implementation of Sentinel-3A PB 2.27) is obvious especially in the Tropics and the Southern Hemisphere.
+The overestimation at higher wave heights (above ~6 m) can be clearly seen in the extra-tropics plots.